3 Data Sources

 3.2.5 FWS Range (rng_fws)

-Current range maps maintained by FWS for ESA-listed marine and coastal species.
+Current range maps maintained by FWS for ESA-listed marine and coastal species (U.S. Fish and Wildlife Service 2025a).

 - Species count: 106 species